 To be honest with you I knew almost nothing about Bali before I visited.
-Sure, I’ve seen million pictures of this dream island, I knew that every proper Instagrammer had been there at least once and I saw Eat, Pray, Love, but that was it.
-If you are like me, I have some good news for you: in this Ultimate Bali Travel Guide I collected everything that you need to know if you are visiting Bali for the first time!
+Sure, I’ve seen a million pictures of this dream island, I knew that every proper Instagrammer had been there at least once and I saw Eat, Pray, Love, but that was it.
+If you are like me, I have some good news for you: this Bali travel guide for first timers is everything you’re gonna need!
+In this post, I put together everything you need to know if you are traveling to Bali for the first time.
 So let’s dive in!

 Bali is home to more than 4.2 million people.
-About 90% of the population are Balinese, the other ethnic groups are Javanese, Baliaga and Madurase.
+About 90% of the population are Balinese, the other ethnic groups are Javanese, Baliaga, and Madurese.

-The official language is Indonesian, but many people use the Balinese language in the everyday life.
-English is widely used as well, due to the high level of tourism.
+The official language is Indonesian, but many people use the Balinese language in everyday life.
+English is widely used as well due to the high level of tourism.

 Indonesia is the biggest Muslim country in the world, accounting for 13% of the world’s total Muslims.
-Bali is the only exception, as it is the only Hindu island on Indonesia.
-Actually this is not the standard Hindu religion, it’s rather a Balinese Hinduism: it’s kind of a mixture of local beliefs and Hindu influences.
+Bali is the only exception, as it is the only Hindu island in Indonesia.
+Actually, this is not the standard Hindu religion, it’s rather a Balinese Hinduism: it’s kind of a mixture of local beliefs and Hindu influences.

-Balinese people live in a magic world of people, spirits, gods and demons.
+Balinese people live in a magic world of people, spirits, gods, and demons.
 I was so surprised to see how deeply religious they are!
-There are over 20,000 temple in Bali and you can’t go anywhere without seeing countless offerings to the gods and spirits.
-They seriously believe in karma, that life is governed by a system of cause and effect, action and reaction.
-Their religion and culture is really interesting, so try to learn about them as much as you can while you are there!
+There are over 20,000 temples in Bali and you can’t go anywhere without seeing countless offerings to the gods and spirits.
+They seriously believe in karma, that life is governed by a system of cause and effect, action, and reaction.
+Their religion and culture are really interesting so try to learn about them as much as you can while you are there!

 Money in Bali